smartdevicelink/sdl_evolution/proposals/nnnn-character-sets.md

 ## Introduction

-This proposal introduced the ability for mobile apps to know what characters are supported by a head unit.
+This proposal introduces the ability for mobile apps to know what characters are supported by a head unit.

 ## Motivation